Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Feature extraction and selection method

-The third step begins with Exploratory Data Analysis (EDA) to reveal structure and interdependencies in the dataset.
 Based on these insights, correlation analysis and Principal Component Analysis (PCA) are applied in parallel to reduce dimensionality and eliminate redundancy.
 Correlation analysis groups descriptors with strong dependencies, while PCA quantifies the contribution of each feature to overall variability, providing importance scores that guide ranking and selection.
+This step assumes signals of sufficient quality, since PCA maximises variance regardless of its origin.
+In the presence of severe noise, components may reflect noise rather than the structural response.
+If this occurs, adjustments to the acquisition setup or improved signal processing strategies could be considered.

-To establish an input space that also reflects practical conditions, robustness is tested by adding Gaussian noise to simulate low-quality signals.
-The influence of noise is quantified through the Root Mean Square Error (RMSE) between original and perturbed values, expressed as a robustness score.
+To assess robustness to measurement noise, white Gaussian noise is added to the extracted features to simulate low-quality signals, following previous impact identification studies~\cite{Sharif-Khodaei_2012}.
+Although limited to white noise, the perturbation is controlled and therefore sufficient to compare feature stability during selection.
+The influence of noise is quantified by the Root Mean Square Error (RMSE) between the original and perturbed values, which is then used as a robustness score.
 This score is then combined with the PCA importance score to yield a selection score that balances relevance with consistency under uncertainties in measurements.
-Within each correlation cluster, only the feature with the highest selection score is retained, resulting in a final set of physics-based energy indicators \textit{x\textsuperscript{(*)}} that are relevant, independent, and reliable under noisy conditions.
+Within each correlation cluster, only the feature with the highest selection score is retained, resulting in a final set of physics-inspired energy indicators \textit{x\textsuperscript{(*)}} that are relevant, independent, and reliable under noisy conditions.
 If no features meet these criteria, the process returns to the extraction stage for refinement based on updated domain knowledge.

-In the final step, the identified physics-based energy indicators are utilised to train an Artificial Neural Network (ANN) for estimating impact energy.
+In the final step, the identified physics-inspired energy indicators are utilised to train an Artificial Neural Network (ANN) for estimating impact energy.
 Once trained, the ANN employs inputs from the test dataset to generate predictions.
 Predictive performance is assessed under sparse and unbalanced conditions by comparing estimated values against experimental ground truth.
 This validation reflects conditions typically encountered in real-world applications.